Request a Note: How the Request Function Shapes X's Community Notes System: Empirical Results

 \subsection{Likelihood of Receiving Community Notes}

-Of all the requested posts, \num{52862} (53.6\%) received at least one community note.
+Of all the requested posts, \num{52862} (53.6\%) received at least one community note at the time of data collection.
 To investigate the factors associated with this outcome (RQ1), we estimate a logistic regression model predicting the likelihood that a requested post receives a community note.
 The estimation results are presented in Fig.~\ref{fig:receive_note_coefs}.

 \textbf{Post content characteristics.} We analyze how post content characteristics shape the likelihood of receiving community notes.
-For sentiments, we find that posts expressing stronger negative sentiment are significantly less likely to receive community notes ($coef.=-0.077$, $p<0.01$).
-For topics, we find that posts related to Politics ($coef.=-0.334$, $p<0.001$) and Science \& Technology ($coef.=-0.117$, $p<0.001$) are less likely to receive community notes compared to posts not associated with these topics.
-For example, political posts have 28.4\% lower odds of receiving community notes compared to non-political posts.
-In contrast, posts related to Entertainment ($coef.=0.086$, $p<0.001$) and Finance \& Business ($coef.=0.073$, $p<0.001$) are more likely to receive community notes compared to posts not associated with these topics.
-Additionally, posts containing media are more likely to receive community notes compared to posts without media ($coef.=0.205$, $p<0.001$), corresponding to a 22.7\% increase in the odds of receiving community notes.
-For claims vs. opinions, we find that the probability that a post contains a claim is not significantly associated with its likelihood of receiving a community note ($coef.=0.037$, $p=0.271$), whereas posts expressing opinions are significantly less likely to receive notes ($coef.=-0.096$, $p<0.001$).
-Importantly, we find that posts with higher GPT-estimated misleadingness are significantly more likely to receive community notes ($coef.=0.308$, $p<0.001$).
-This suggests that Community Notes contributors tend to prioritize posts with a higher potential for spreading misinformation.
+For sentiments, we find that posts expressing stronger negative sentiment are significantly less likely to receive community notes ($\var{coef.}=-0.095$, $\var{odds~ratio}=0.909$, $p<0.01$).
+For instance, posts classified as purely negative exhibit 9.1\% lower odds of receiving notes compared with non-negative posts.
+For topics, we find that posts related to Politics ($\var{coef.}=-0.337$, $\var{odds~ratio}=0.714$, $p<0.001$) and Science \& Technology ($\var{coef.}=-0.116$, $\var{odds~ratio}=0.890$, $p<0.001$) are less likely to receive community notes compared to posts not associated with these topics.
+For example, political posts have 28.6\% lower odds of receiving community notes compared to non-political posts.
+In contrast, posts related to Entertainment ($\var{coef.}=0.084$, $\var{odds~ratio}=1.088$, $p<0.001$) and Finance \& Business ($\var{coef.}=0.072$, $\var{odds~ratio}=1.075$, $p<0.001$) are more likely to receive community notes compared to posts not associated with these topics.
+Additionally, posts containing media are substantially more likely to receive community notes compared to text-only posts ($\var{coef.}=0.205$, $\var{odds~ratio}=1.228$, $p<0.001$), corresponding to a 22.8\% increase in the odds of receiving community notes.
+For claims vs. opinions, we find that posts that contain claims are associated with 14.5\% higher odds of receiving a community note than posts without claims ($\var{coef.}=0.135$, $\var{odds~ratio}=1.145$, $p<0.001$), whereas posts expressing opinions are not significantly associated with the likelihood of receiving notes ($\var{coef.}=-0.034$, $\var{odds~ratio}=0.966$, $p=0.186$).
+Importantly, we find that posts with higher GPT-estimated misleadingness are significantly more likely to receive community notes ($\var{coef.}=0.257$, $\var{odds~ratio}=1.293$, $p<0.001$).
+Specifically, posts identified by GPT as purely misleading have 29.3\% higher odds of receiving community notes than non-misleading posts.